 "No," he answered; "to you it seems miraculous, as to all men an unexplained phenomenon approaches the supernatural.
 All that is is natural.
-Have men not been told in sacred writings that their every movement is being recorded in the Book of Life, and do they not often doubt because they cannot grasp the problem?
-May not the greatest scientist be a pronounced sceptic?"
+Have men not been told in sacred writings that their every movement is being recorded in the Book of Life, and do they not often doubt because they can not grasp the problem?
+May not the greatest scientist be the most apt skeptic?"
 "Yes," I replied.

 "You have just seen," he said, "the record of an act on earth, and in detail it is being printed elsewhere in the Book of Eternity.
-If you should return to earth's surface you could not by stating these facts convince even the persons on that same ship of your sanity.
-You could not make them believe that hundreds of miles beneath both their vessel and its crew had been reproduced in facsimile, could you?"
-"No." "Were you to return to earth you could not convince men that you had existed without breath, with a heart dead within you.
+If you should return to earth's surface you could not by stating these facts convince even the persons on that same ship, of your sanity.
+You could not make them believe that hundreds of miles beneath, both their vessel and its crew had been reproduced in fac simile, could you?" " No." "Were you to return to earth you could not convince men that you had existed without breath, with a heart dead within you.
 If you should try to impress on mankind the facts that you have learned in this journey, what would be the result?"
 "I would probably be considered mentally deranged; this I have before admitted."
 "Would it not be better then," he continued, "to go with me, by your own free will, into the unknown future, which you need fear less than a return to the scoffing multitude amid the storms of upper earth?
 You know that I have not at any time deceived you.
-I have, as yet, only opened before you a part of one rare page out of the boundless book of Nature; you have tasted of the sweets of which few persons in the flesh have sipped, and I now promise you a further store of knowledge that is rich beyond conception, if you wish to continue your journey."
+I have, as yet, only opened before you a part of one rare page out of the boundless book of nature; you have tasted of the sweets of which few persons in the flesh have sipped, and I now promise you a further store of knowledge that is rich beyond conception, if you wish to continue your journey."
 "What if I decide to return?"
-"I will retrace my footsteps and liberate you upon the surface of the earth, as I have others, for few persons have courage enough to pass this spot."
+"I will retrace my footsteps and liberate you upon the surface of the earth, as I have have courage enough to pass this spot." others, for few persons "sprung from the edge of the cliff into THE ABYSS BELOW, CARRYING ME WITH HIM INTO ITS DEPTHS."
 "Binding me to an oath of secrecy?"

 "No," he answered; "for if you relate these events men will consider you a madman, and the more clearly you attempt to explain the facts that you have witnessed, the less they will listen to you; such has been the fate of others."
 "It is, indeed, better for me to go with you," I said musingly; "to that effect my mind is now made up, my course is clear, I am ready."
-With a motion so quick in conception and rapid in execution that I was taken altogether by surprise, with a grasp so powerful that I could not have repelled him, had I expected the movement and tried to protect myself, the strange man or being beside me threw his arms around my body.
-Then, as a part of the same movement, he raised me bodily from the stone, and before I could realize the nature of his intention sprung from the edge of the cliff into the abyss below, carrying me with him into its depths.
+With a motion so quick in conception, and rapid in execution that I was taken altogether by surprise, with a grasp so powerful that I could not have repelled him, had I expected the movement and tried to protect myself, the strange man, or being beside me, threw his arms around my body.
+Then, as a part of the same movement, he raised me bodily from the stone, and before I could realize the nature of his intention, sprung from the edge of the cliff into the abyss below, carrying me with him into its depths.
+CHAPTER XLVI.